 From lines of Harry Martinson's epic science-fiction poem comes Aniara.

-"But the characters are uninteresting and this first feature by writer-directors Pella Kagerman and Hugo Lilja never establishes a coherent intellectual vantage point from which to contemplate the monumentality of the eternal void," he writes.
+"[T]he characters are uninteresting and this first feature by writer-directors Pella Kagerman and Hugo Lilja never establishes a coherent intellectual vantage point from which to contemplate the monumentality of the eternal void," he writes.
 "It’s a film that wants to be visionary but isn’t."

 The reincarnating dog Bailey from A Dog's Purpose returns for round two in A Dog's Journey.

-A Dog's Journey benefits from a combination of basic aspects, from a likable human and animal cast to Ivan Pavlov's emotional score, Felperin writes.
+A Dog's Journey benefits from a combination of basic aspects, from a likable human and animal cast to Ivan Pavlov's emotional score, Felperin continues.
 With a young girl as its central character, the sequel even puts forward, though quietly, messages of resilience and self-belief.

 But when it comes to the narrative of canine reincarnation, Felperin says its best not to overthink it.

 "It's best not to think too much about the moral logic of Journey and where it stands on the respective value of humans versus mammals and animals.
-Or about why Bailey keeps getting reborn and coming back to these particular people," she writes.
+Or about why Bailey keeps getting reborn and coming back to these particular people," she maintains.

 Falling in love in 24 hours doesn't seem like a problem for Yara Shahidi and Charles Melton in The Sun Is Also a Star.